celestiaorg/networks/celestia-application.md

 curl -s localhost:26657/status | jq .result | jq .sync_info
 ```
 Make sure that you have `"catching_up": false`, otherwise leave it running until it is in sync.

-# Running a Validator
-Optionally, if you want to join the active validator list, you can create your own validator on-chain following the instructions below.
-Keep in mind that these steps are necessary ONLY if you want to participate in the consensus.

-## Creating a Validator Wallet
+## Creating a Wallet
-First we need to create the validator wallet.
 You can pick whatever wallet name you want.
-For our example we used "validator" as wallet name:
+For our example we used "validator" as the wallet name:
 ```sh
 celestia-appd keys add validator
 ```
 Save the mnemonic output as this is the only way to recover your validator wallet in case you lose it!
-## Funding the Validator Wallet
+## Funding a Wallet
-For the public celestia address, you can fun the validator wallet via Discord sending this message to #faucet channel:
+For the public celestia address, you can fund the previously created wallet via Discord by sending this message to #faucet channel:
 ```
 !faucet celes1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```